JamesHabben/evolve/README.md

 ## Usage
 -f File containing the RAM dump to analyze <br />
 -p Volatility profile to use during analysis <br />
+-d Optional path for output file.
+Default is beside memory image <br />

 !!!
-WARNING: NFS shares can lock or corrupt SQLite files.
-Try mounting share with 'nolock' option.
+WARNING: Avoid writing sqlite to NFS shares.
+They can lock or get corrupt.
+If you must, try mounting share with 'nolock' option.

 <img src="https://github.com/JamesHabben/evolve/blob/master/images/evolve-cmd.png" />